tztztztz/php-no-slam-cache/README.md

 Name of the Table and names of the Columns can be configured by altering class variables like: **$SQLTableName**, **$SQLColumnGroupName**, **$SQLColumnKeyName** and so on - look at API Documentation for more.

-Look at API documentation for $synchroCallback parameter.
+Look at API documentation for $synchroCallback parameter and "Synchronization using PostgreSQL" section in this readme.

 # Cache Method File